JasperFe/jpggps2kml/README.txt

 The command uses the --gpx, --timezone, --verbosity and dir arguments.

-The --gpx argument specifies the directory to search for gpx files.
+The --gpx argument is optional and specifies the directory to search for GPX files.
+If not specified, the program will search for gpx files in the directories listed in the dir argument.
 The editgps program will read each GPX file, extracting the earliest and latest datetimes that will be recorded in a list of GPX files.
 It is an error for GPX files in the --gpx directory to have overlapping ranges of datetime.
 When editting a JPEG file, the OriginalDateTime header will be translated into UTC (see the --timezone argument) and used to search for a matching GPX file.
-If originalDateTime falls within the range of any of one of the GPX files, an exiftool command will be executed to interpolate a GPS position and edit the EXIF GPS headers for the JPEG file.
+If OriginalDateTime falls within the range of any of one of the GPX files, an exiftool command will be executed to interpolate a GPS position and edit the EXIF GPS headers for the JPEG file.

 The --timezone argument gives the offset from UTC for the local time used in the camera, which need not be a standard timezone, in the format +/-HH:MM[:SS].
-This allows the correct GPS time (very close to UTC) to be determined even if the clock in the camera was set incorrectly.
+This allows the correct UTC time to be determined even if the clock in the camera was set incorrectly.
 The seconds part of the offset is optional and can be used to correct any difference noted between the GPSDateStamp and OriginalDateTime headers.
-If --timezone=auto, this an attempt will be made to set this value automatically from JPEG files for which GPSStatus == 1 (Active).
+If --timezone=auto, an attempt will be made to set this value automatically from JPEG files for which GPSStatus == 1 (Active).

 The --verbosity argument is optional and defaults to normal if omitted.
 This should be correct and would not normally be given a default value in the